MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/NewZealand/new-zealand-local-functionality.md

 ---
 # New Zealand Local Functionality
-The following topics describe the local functionality in the New Zealand version of [!INCLUDE[navnow](../../includes/navnow_md.md)].
+The following topics describe local functionality that is unique to the New Zealand version of [!INCLUDE[navnow](../../includes/navnow_md.md)]

 ## In This Section
  [Addresses](addresses.md)
   [Calculating Distribution Amounts](calculating-distribution-amounts.md)